2 minute read

 3. Triangle inequality - See below

-Intuitively, it’s that any one side of a ‘triangle’ is always shorter than (or equal to) the sum of the other two sides.
+Intuitively, this inequality says that any one side of a ‘triangle’ is always shorter than or equal to the sum of the other two sides.

 Vector spaces